Frequently Asked Questions

 As soon as you are identified as a potential match, we will:

-• contact you via phone, text, email, and
+• contact you via phone, text, and email.

 • send you an information and health assessment pack in the post.